-The Catholic Church and the Evangelical Church in Egypt have condemned the statements of Marqus ‘Azīz, priest of the Hanging Church, in which he compared the second article of the constitution to the "racial isolation wall" between Israel and the occupied lands, and called on Pope Shenouda to take serious action against him.
+The Evangelical and the Catholic churches have denounced the statements of Father Marqus ‘Azīz, the priest of the Hanging Church, in which he compared the second article of the Egyptian Constitution to the "racial isolation wall" between Israel and the occupied lands, and called on Pope Shenouda to take serious action against him.

 ‘Azīz, who is now in the United States, made these stamens to the websites of expatriate Copts, accusing those defending the second article of the Constitution of being "racists".
 Article two states that Islam is the religion of the state, Arabic is its official language, and the principles of Islamic sharī‘ah are the principal source for legislation.